 - For tailored ads: If you do not want Twitter to match your account to browser-related information to tailor ads for you, you can turn off this feature for a given browser using your Do Not Track browser setting, in addition to the privacy choices of Twitter’s ad partners, including those at aboutads.info/choices.
 You can also turn off this feature for your account in your Twitter account settings.

 - For ads on Twitter while logged out: If you prefer your logged-out Twitter experience not to include ads that may be based on your logged-in Twitter activity, you can either enable the Do Not Track setting in your web browser or clear cookies from your browser when you log out of Twitter.

-When you have DNT enabled, we may still use information about website visits for analytics and measurement purposes, like counting the number of users that have seen a particular embedded Tweet or timeline, or that have taken certain actions after seeing an ad on Twitter.
+When you have DNT enabled, we may still use browser-related information for analytics and measurement purposes, like counting the number of users that have seen a particular ad, embedded Tweet or timeline, or that have taken certain actions after doing so.

 In addition, Twitter works with its affiliate TellApart and third-party advertising partners, including Google, to market our services on our behalf and serve ads on behalf of Twitter customers, including through the delivery of interest-based ads.
 You can learn more about opting out of receiving interest-based ads at www.aboutads.info/choices and www.networkadvertising.org/choices and from TellApart’s FAQ.
 You can also opt out of Google Analytics by installing Google’s opt-out browser add-on, and out of interest-based Google ads using Google’s Ads Settings.